 With that said, “best” is based on your situation and preferences.
 You will be best off with a timer unique to your setup and interests.
 In this article, we’ll cover several options for timing your speedruns, a quick note on how to get started with each, my personal preferences, and a couple of technical points to smooth out any road-bumps along the way!

 And, of course, every timer mentioned in this article will be completely free to use!

-The most common timer used for speedrunning is LiveSplit.
-It’s no wonder it is so common when it is such a great tool for Windows users, as you can very easily customize just about every aspect of the timer to make it fit your stream and match your style.
+It’s no wonder that LiveSplit is so common when it is such a great tool for Windows users, as you can very easily customize just about every aspect of the timer to make it fit your stream and match your style.
 This is our recommended timer.

 *Note: Start, split, and stopping the timer at the end of the run will all be the SAME hotkey!
 There is no need to remember pressing different buttons throughout your run.

 To set up your splits, right-click on the timer, and click “Edit Splits”.

 Everything is optional, so if you aren’t interested in setting up anything, just ignore it!
 At the top, you’ll type in your game name and the category for the speedrun — for example “Any%”, “100%”, “Hard Mode”, or “Feeding Bacon to All Cats%”… whatever you’re into.
 No judgment passed.

 The “Start Timer At” area is for games where the timer starts a set amount of time after your first input.
 For example, when speedrunning Contra for NES, the timing of the run doesn’t actually begin until you gain control of the character.
 For some people, it might prove easier to set the timer to a negative starting position equal to the amount of time between pressing start and gaining control of the character.
 This will make it so you can press Start on both your game and timer simultaneously.
 It’s more convenient and often results in higher accuracy with your initial timing of the run.